-Feel free to visit our website and Facebook pages anytime, or better still, come along to one of our Society meetings where a very warm welcome awaits.
+Feel free to visit our website and Facebook promotional page, or better still, come along to one of our Society meetings, talks or events where a very warm welcome awaits.
 Do come and join us on in our Member’s Hub where most of our daily activity takes place.
 There are no member fees to join the society, just bring yourselves along, your ideas and together we can enjoy a great hobby!

 Some of you may know of this project fund but most will have never heard of it.
 The project fund was set up and is administered by Maurice Deighton, the owner of the Seal Shore Campsite on the Isle of Arran and good friend of SDWS.
 Without Maurice’s kindness and co-operation we would not enjoy the facility of being able to set up a full IOTA contest station each July on the Isle of Arran.
 At the end of July, we invade his campsite for a four day period, put up a variety on antennas on his beach and take over his private “Man Room” at the rear of his workshop!
 ALL OF THIS IS AT NO EXTRA COST over the standard camp site fees!